barryclark/jekyll-now/README.md

 - Blog name
 - Description
 - Avatar
+- Social links
 - Disqus comments code
 - Google Analytics code
-- Social links

 ##### 5) Publish your first post

-Go to the _posts folder and you'll see the post that's currently being displayed.
-Just edit that to create your first blog post!
+Go to the _posts folder and simply edit the one that's there to create your first blog post!
 Jekyll pulls the date of the post from the filename, so you can edit that to today's date.

 Ok, so writing your blog post might take more than 5 minutes, but once you've got it written you're set!